 Mathematics is used in medical research, engineering and finance to model the real world because it is much safer and cheaper to try out theoretical models than it is to experiment with living subjects, to build and test expensive prototypes, or to invest real money in untried schemes.

-Find out about involvement of schools in on-going research into epidemic modelling.
+Find out about how schools were involved in real-life research into epidemic modelling.

 Using this probability environment you can be a researcher and use mathematical modelling to investigate the spread of different sorts of diseases.
-Others have contributed their findings but you can join in this ongoing research and let us know what you find out.
 You will be able to model some of the characteristics of your chosen disease.
 (Click on Configuration Data).

 Full Screen Version

-To learn more see the Disease Dynamics Schools Pack
+To learn more about research into infectious diseases see the Disease Dynamics Schools Pack